SarahEDalrymple/Plant-Translocation-Network/README.md

 # Current activities
- 1. Building a diverse global membership (see [below](https://github.com/SarahEDalrymple/Plant-Translocation-Network/blob/master/README.md#membership) (#membership) for current members and judge for yourself how geographically diverse we are - we're still very underepresented in South America, Asia and Africa);
+ 1. Building a diverse global membership (see [below](https://github.com/SarahEDalrymple/Plant-Translocation-Network/#membership) for current members and judge for yourself how geographically diverse we are - we're still very underepresented in South America, Asia and Africa);
  2. Developing a meeting proposal: *Plant translocation and climate change: bioassay, surveillance and solution to a global threat?*;
  3. Exploring the potential for review papers, special issues and practice-relevant publications to develop science and practice in using plant translocations to address global biodiversity loss.